ftayyab/oktaesri/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](http://python.org)

-This library has been provided to allow users of ArcGIS Enterprise to eassily retrieve a token for their scripting needs.
+This library has been provided to allow users of ArcGIS Enterprise to easily retrieve a token for their scripting needs.
 This token can be used with ArcGIS Rest API and/or ArcGIS API for Python.
-ArcGIS Enterprise does not provide out of the box solution to retrieve a token when OKTA integration is setup and the only option is to use built-in accounts.
-However this may not be suitable in some cases as it adds a management overhead.
+ArcGIS Enterprise does not provide out of the box solution to retrieve a token (when OKTA integration is setup).
+The only option is to use built-in accounts.
+However this may not be suitable in some cases as it adds a account and group management overhead.

-This library works as a broker and will allow users to access their content on the ArcGIS Platform using their OKTA based crendetails without a need of creating a built-in account.
+This library works as a broker and will allow users to access their content on the ArcGIS Platform using their OKTA based crendetails without the need of creating or requesting a built-in account.
+This allows the user to work with their content in their own groups without the need to create built-in accounts.

 The library also handles MFA in case (if MFA is enabled)

 # New Features!

-  - Inclusion of MFA two factor authentication
+  - Inclusion of MFA two factor authentication (Must be accepted within 30 seconds)
   - Error Logging